eduardovra/eduardovra.github.io/_drafts/cpp-for-a-returning-c-programmer.markdown

 Complaints that hold up:

-- **Binary size and toolchain.** Unwind tables are real bytes — commonly 5–15% of a binary.
+- **Binary size and toolchain.** Real bytes — measured at 10.9% of text at `-O2` and 14.9% at `-Os` on an emulator-shaped test program (see section 6 for what that number is actually made of).
 On a 64KB-flash microcontroller that decides it.
 - **Unbounded worst-case latency.** Throwing walks frames and decodes tables; the cost isn't easily bounded.
 Hard real-time and audio callbacks can't accept it.